mdye/TZVOLCANO_machine_learning/README.md

 - tensorflow
 - matplotlib
 - ipywidgits

+## Installation on local machine

+It is a best practice to use a virutal python environment so the differing dependencies between projects do not conflict

+### create the new environment
+`python3 -m venv tzvolcano_ml_env`

+### activate the environment
+`source env/bin/activate`

+when done with the notebook, you can deactivate the environment:
+`deactivate`

+More information on virtual envirnments can be found [here](https://realpython.com/python-virtual-environments-a-primer/)

+### Installing dependencies with pip3
+If you are not using conda, you can install the depenencies with pip3

+All the required dependencies can be installed from the requirements.txt file:
+`pip3 install -r /path/to/requirements.txt`

 ## Binder
 These notebooks are Binder enabled and can be run on [mybinder.org](https://mybinder.org/) for free using the links below